 This is a beginner level Lab, however, in order to follow the next steps you should be able to:

-- Create S3 buckets
+- Create and navigate S3 buckets

 - Create CloudFront distributions